-The owners of The Iron Horse marked the restaurant's 40-year anniversary Wednesday morning to the delight of many fans.
+The owners of marked the restaurant's 40-year anniversary Wednesday morning to the delight of many fans.

-The restaurant officially reopened March 5, less than five months after a fire destroyed the kitchen.
-Since then, the restaurant has been packed with customers every night, Kitchen Manager Sean Tremble said.
+The restaurant officially reopened March 5, less than five months after Since then, the restaurant has been packed with customers every night, Kitchen Manager Sean Tremble said.

 "If everything keeps going the way it's going, we're going to be open for at least 40 more years," Tremble said.

 Dozens of family, friends, customers and employees packed into the restaurant Wednesday while local clergy blessed several rooms.
-Pastor Tom Korkuch of the United Methodist Church led a prayer in front of the restaurant.
-Pastor Tom Pranschke of the Zion Lutheran Church blessed the renovated kitchen and the dining room and Pastor Rodney Haveman of Parkside Community Church blessed the bar area.
+Pastor Tom Korkuch of the led a prayer in front of the restaurant.
+Pastor Tom Pranschke of the blessed the renovated kitchen and the dining room and Pastor Rodney Haveman of blessed the bar area.

 Owner Lee Tremble said there may have been some divine intervention in the restuarant's fast renovation time.
 He consulted with local clergy after the fire and joked that he has witnessed The Iron Horse's stuffed burgers perform miracles on customers who had been feeling bad.